sweet-tooth-clojure/describe/README.md

 ## About describe

 Describes data structures.
 Like validating, but less assertive.
 Milquetoast validator.
+Still in its infancy.

+Novel?
+Interesting?
+I hope so - stick around if you'd like to help me work out a new approach to validation (or please tell me it's done better elsewhere so I can use that and stop working on this).

 ```clj
 [sweet-tooth/describe "0.1.0"]
 ```

-There are plenty of libraries to perform validation, like [spec](https://clojure.org/guides/spec), [schema](https://github.com/plumatic/schema), [vlad](https://github.com/logaan/vlad), and
+Plenty of validation libraries already exist, like [spec](https://clojure.org/guides/spec), [schema](https://github.com/plumatic/schema), [vlad](https://github.com/logaan/vlad), and